mlittl/dev.na.bambora.com/source/docs/guides/visa_checkout.md

 ## Advanced integration

-If you have integrated and certified to Visa’s Visa Checkout API and are handling the redirect to the Visa Checkout Portal independently of Bambora’s internal integration, you will need to pass the Visa Checkout Call ID with your Payment REST API request to Bambora.
-This ensures that your transaction is picked up by the Card Issuer as being a Visa Checkout transaction.
+If you have integrated and certified to Visa’s Visa SRC API and are handling the redirect to the Visa SRC Portal independently of Bambora’s internal integration, you will need to pass the Visa SRC Call ID with your Payment REST API request to Bambora.
+This ensures that your transaction is picked up by the Card Issuer as being a Visa SRC transaction.

 Note: This option must be enabled by us.
 Contact support if you want to use this method.

-The Visa Checkout Call ID must be sent with the transaction request using the following system variable:
+The Visa SRC Call ID must be sent with the transaction request using the following system variable:

 | Attribute | Description |
 | --- | --- |